1999 World Snooker Championship: Final

-Going into the third session, Williams trailed Hendry 610.
-He produced breaks of 85 and 72 to take the first two frames of the second day of the final and halve the deficit.
-The following two frames were shared, but Hendry then made breaks of 106, 55 and 53 to win the remaining four of the session and end it 159 ahead, only three away from winning the title.
-Breaks of 66 and 62 also gave him the first two frames of the fourth and final session.
-Williams then manufactured an 89 break and also won the fourth frame of the session.
-In the following frame, Williams constructed a 40-point lead, but then missed a pot on a red and allowed Hendry in.
-Hendry claimed victory and a record-breaking seventh title with a break of 88.
+In the third session, Williams made breaks of 85 and 72 as he reduced Hendry's lead to 10–8.
+The following two frames were shared, but Hendry then made breaks of 106, 55 and 53 to win the remaining four frames of the session, which he ended with a 15–9 lead.
+In the fourth and final session, Hendry made breaks of 66 and 62 as he moved one frame from victory at 17–9.
+Williams won frame 27 with an 89 break and also won frame 28.
+In the next frame, Williams led by 40 points when he missed a red, allowing Hendry to win the frame and match with an 88 break, completing an 18–11 victory.

-Hendry became the most successful player in the World Championship during the modern era, superseding the six titles won by both Ray Reardon and Davis.
-"This is worth more to me than other six championships put together.
+Hendry won a record seventh world title, superseding the six world titles won by both Ray Reardon and Davis, making him the most successful player in the World Championship during the modern era.
+"This is worth more to me than [my] other six championships put together.
 This is my finest hour in snooker without a doubt.
-I've been in the doldrums for a couple of years and wondered if I would ever win another title," Hendry said.
-He explained he did not thing he would have been able to win the World Championship again if it had not been for Frank Callan's coaching.
+I've been in the doldrums for a couple of years and wondered if I would ever win another title," Hendry said afterwards.
+He said he did not think he would have been able to win the World Championship again if not for Frank Callan's coaching.
 It was Hendry's 31st ranking event win.
-He earned £230,000, while £135,000 went to Williams as a runner-up.
+He earned £230,000, while Williams received £135,000 as runner-up.
 "There was nothing left in the tank in the last session.
 I was done for.
 But it's still an achievement to get this far.
 Stephen [Hendry] played too strongly for me all through the match," Williams admitted.

+Brendan Cooper wrote in Deep Pockets: Snooker and the Meaning of Life (2023) that after winning in 1999, Hendry was "able to look back on an epoch of domination even more complete than Davis'.
+In snooker history, the 1990s are quite simply Hendry's property: the entire decade is a boar's head, handing on his living room wall."

 Main draw

 The draw for the main tournament is shown below.
-The numbers in parentheses after the players' names denote the seedings for the 16 seeded players (116).
+The numbers in parentheses after the players' names denote the seedings for the 16 seeded players.
 The match winners are shown in bold.